 Custom Error Pages

 404 errors (aka not found errors) are some of the most common errors your users will encounter.
-And these errors are very, very frustrating for the, especially if they land on a generic error page.
+And these errors are very, very frustrating, especially if they land on a generic error page.

 Plus, 404 pages are a great way to build some positive brand awareness.
 They’re a great way to reinforce your culture and values.
 You can even get some good press out of them (people love sharing funny 404 pages).